EXCCoin/vspd/README.md

 ### Test Harness

 A test harness is provided in `harness.sh`.
-The test harness uses tmux to start a testnet instance of dcrd, multiple dcrwallets, and finally vspd.
+The test harness uses tmux to start a testnet instance of exccd, multiple exccwallets, and finally vspd.
 Further documentation can be found in [harness.sh](./harness.sh).

 ### Web server debug mode